 If you remove it after it has healed, it may take months or even years for your piercing to close.
 A fistula—a tube of scar tissue—is formed by your body when it heals your piercing.
 This fistula will gradually get somewhat thicker even after it has fully healed.

-If your belly button has been pierced for a long time, it will never close.
+If your belly button has been pierces for a long time, it will never close.
 There will always remain a visible hole, even if the gap closes.

 How To Avoid Scars After Belly Button Piercing